aphawkins/elite-the-sharp-kind/docs/issues.md

 - SDL2 support
 - Separate game speed from framerate
 - Wireframe planet at the moment we just draw a circle.
 Need to add in the two arcs and crater that the original Elite had
+- Bits of hidden surfaces on ships sometimes show through.
+- Buying more than 255g of Gold/Platinum doesn't work.
+It didn't in the original Elite either.
+Broken as designed.